 Every step is covered, from finding your market, keyword research, building the actual site, to content creation and how to track and analyse the entire system… I bought this course for my wife as it truly is the perfect one start off with.

-This one is for people that already know the game a bit, they know what affiliate marketing is, maybe even have already dabbled in it, they know WordPress, they know the basics of SEO.
+This one is for people that already know the game a bit, they know what affiliate marketing is, maybe even have already dabbled in it, they know WordPress a bit, they know the basics of SEO.